wavemaker/docs/learn/sending-email-using-java-service/index.md

     import com.wavemaker.runtime.service.annotations.ExposeToClient;
     import com.wavemaker.runtime.service.annotations.HideFromClient;

-3. the following class definition for the EmailService : Here we are setting default values for the properties like username, password, etc. required by the EmailService.
+3. Add the following class definition for the EmailService _Note_: Here we are setting default values for the properties like username, password, etc. required by the EmailService.
 To set them to Environment level values see the next section.

     @ExposeToClient
     public class EmailService {